Recourse Factoring

 How Recourse Factoring Works

-How recourse factoring works is that you have, what is known as a recourse period.
+Understanding how recourse factoring works begins with explaining what is known as a recourse period.
 This could be 90 days from the end of the month in which the invoice was raised, for example.
 This means that if you raise an invoice today, 27th April, the end of the month (30th April), plus 90 days would be 29th July.
 Therefore, if the debtor hadn't paid their invoice, dated 27th April, by 29th July, you would repay the finance against that invoice to the factoring company.

 Factoring With Recourse In Practice